-Here are a few technical improvements that your web developer can provide to make your WordPress website rank better in search and improve usability.
+Here are a few technical SEO improvements that you or your web developer should consider.

 3. Accelerated Mobile Pages (AMP) setup

-Accelerated Mobile Pages is a very simple configuration however one that is overlooked by many SEO experts and web developers.
-AMP was created a method to deliver content quickly on mobile devices.
+Accelerated Mobile Pages is a very simple configuration however one that is often overlooked by many SEO experts and web developers.
+AMP was developed to deliver content quickly on mobile devices.
 Google has officially launched AMP listings for mobile results in February of 2016, so it only makes sense that this configuration is setup to improve your exposure on mobile devices.

 It’s amazing how many websites in 2017 still aren’t mobile friendly despite the increase in mobile search trends.
 In fact nearly 60% of searches are from mobile devices .
 Is your site mobile friendly?
 If you have a WordPress website that isn’t mobile friendly maybe it’s time to give your website a much needed face lift.
 Most WordPress templates are designed to be mobile responsive so switching to a new WordPress theme might be an easier way to solve this issue rather than trying to add CSS to transform your current theme.